 Safety matches must be rubbed on the matchbox to burn, even if the match head is hit with a hammer, it will not catch fire.
 The earliest matches were "burn when you rub".
 Friction with any rough surface can make a fire.
 Even if a mouse bites the head of the match, it will burn; if it is hit with a hammer, it may explode.

-The ignition principle of safety matches is that a chemical substance on the match reacts with a chemical substance on the matchbox.
+The ignition principle of safety matches, including long safety matches, is that a chemical substance on the match reacts with a chemical substance on the matchbox.
 The heat generated by rubbing matches triggers this chemical reaction.
 If the match head is not in contact with the friction surface, the match will not burn.

 Now, matches are made with automated machines.
 The production capacity reaches 2 million pieces per hour, and matches are packed into boxes for later use.
 The production of standard matches is to first cut the logs into small sticks, each about 2.5 mm thick, then cut the small sticks into match sticks, and soak them in ammonium carbonate, which is to ensure that the sticks do not smoulder.